filodb/FiloDB/README.md

 The **partition key** differentiates time series and also controls distribution of time series across the cluster.
 For more information on sharding, see the sharding section below.
 Components of a partition key, including individual key/values of `MapColumn`s, are indexed and used for filtering in queries.

+The data points use a configurable schema consisting of multiple columns.
+Each column definition consists of `name:columntype`, with optional parameters.
+For examples, see the examples below, or see the introductory walk-through above where two datasets are created.

 ### Prometheus FiloDB Schema for Operational Metrics

 * Partition key = `tags:map`